nebososo/z3-compact-case/README.md

 A modified version of a 3D printable case for a Sony Xperia Z3 Compact smartphone [original on thingiverse](http://www.thingiverse.com/thing:714570).

+Take a look at [this case on thingiverse](https://www.thingiverse.com/thing:730636).

 - No need to take off the cover to charge anymore (with the regular charger).
 - Protect the back (with a rectangle cut for the camera)
 - Much thicker (for added protection)